dshanske/syndication-links/readme.txt

 == Credits ==

+In no particular order...

+1. The [Indieweb](https://indieweb.org) community of users and all users of this plugin
-1. [Meitar Moscovitz](https://github.com/meitar) for fixes and code contributions
+2. [Meitar Moscovitz](https://github.com/meitar) for fixes and code contributions related to support of the plugin in his various plugins.
-2. Justin Tadlock for the initial [Social Icons](http://justintadlock.com/archives/2013/08/14/social-nav-menus-part-2) design.
+3. Justin Tadlock for the initial [Social Icons](http://justintadlock.com/archives/2013/08/14/social-nav-menus-part-2) design.
-3. Jihaisse and Peter Molnar for the [SNAP](https://wordpress.org/plugins/social-networks-auto-poster-facebook-twitter-g/), courtesy of [WordPress Syndication](https://github.com/jihaisse/wordpress-syndication)
+4. Jihaisse and Peter Molnar for the [SNAP](https://wordpress.org/plugins/social-networks-auto-poster-facebook-twitter-g/), courtesy of [WordPress Syndication](https://github.com/jihaisse/wordpress-syndication)
-4. [Simple-Icons](https://https://simpleicons.org/) for their icon packs for logos
+5. [Simple-Icons](https://https://simpleicons.org/) for their icon packs for logos.
+Simple Icons is licensed under CC0 v1.0 Universal.
-5. [Genericons Neue](http://genericons.com/) for their generic icon packs
+6. [Genericons Neue](http://genericons.com/) for their generic icon packs.
+Genericons Neue is licensed under the GPLv2.
-6. [Chris Aldrich](http://stream.boffosocko.com) for many suggestions on improving the display.
+7. [Chris Aldrich](http://stream.boffosocko.com) for many suggestions on improving the display and for screenshots.
+8. [PHPCS](https://github.com/squizlabs/PHP_CodeSniffer) is used with the [WordPress](https://github.com/WordPress-Coding-Standards/WordPress-Coding-Standards) and [PHP Compatibility](https://github.com/wimg/PHPCompatibility) Standards in order to ensure compatibility with supported versions of PHP and enact WordPress Coding Standards.
+9. [Travis-CI](https://travis-ci.org) is used to actively test against various PHP versions

 == Changelog ==